-In no event will NOAA or the DOC be responsible for proposal preparation costs if these programs are cancelled because of other agency priorities or if RSA quota is not implemented.
+In no event will NOAA or the DOC be responsible for proposal preparation costs if these programs are cancelled because of other agency priorities.
 Publication of this announcement does not obligate NOAA to award any specific project or to provide special fishing privileges.

-E. Freedom of Information Act
+B. Freedom of Information Act